 Not surprisingly, a regular occurrence this time of year at "Guy Stuff" Counseling is for us to hear from a number of men who need counseling because of a domestic violence arrest.
-And many times domestic violence occurs when anger gets combined with alcohol.
+And many times relationship abuse/violence occurs when anger gets combined with alcohol.

 Affairs.
 Tiger Woods' Thanksgiving holiday this year ought to be warning enough for all of us.